Making an API Request

 X-Auth-Token

 User token.
-It is a response to the API used to obtain a user token.
+It is a response to the API for obtaining a user token.
 This API is the only one that does not require authentication.

 Mandatory for token-based authentication